 A project mapping racial justice history in Orange County, California

 In 2020, UMM commissioned research and writing from high school and college age students who grew up in the neighborhood to begin developing a driving guide to sites related to histories of racial justice and struggle in Orange County, California.
+An important aspect of the project was to carefully rewrite these important stories omitted from official OC history, allowing young writers to understand the violence of this erasure and their role in correcting these omissions.
 The guide below will continue to expand with additional entries and authors.

 Writing and research: Luna Moore Delgado, Sonia Kelly, Leo Krapp, Liam Matthew

 Project director: Mariángeles Soto-Díaz

 Special thanks to Gustavo Arellano for his fearless work documenting Orange County history.
 Thanks also to Laura S. Kelly.

 UPDATE: Just out on UC Press: A People’s Guide to Orange County, by Elaine Lewinnek, Gustavo Arellano, and Thuy Vo Dang, is a wonderful resource by a team of experts in oral history, urban history, archives and journalism.
 It offers hundreds of entries to provide you with an alternate history of OC.
 Buy your copy from Libromobile in Santa Ana!